impredicative/irc-url-title-bot/README.md

-# iltb
+# irc-url-title-bot
-**iltb** is an IRC link title bot.
+**irc-url-title-bot** is an IRC URL title bot.
-It essentially posts the page titles of the URLs that are posted in one or more channels.
+It essentially posts the page titles of the URLs that are posted in the configured channels on an IRC server.

-It supports plugin-based custom handling of specific websites or content types.
+It requires Python ≥3.7.